-‘Tis also the season for comfort foods like the Pan-Roasted Chicken Thighs and Rice dish I’m sharing with you today!
+‘Tis the season for comfort food like the Pan Roasted Chicken Thighs I’m sharing with you today!
 This budget-friendly recipe has been a go-to of ours over the past couple of weeks and I’m so excited for you to give it a try.
-It’s cheap, easy, made in just one skillet, and all three of us absolutely love it – Lincoln especially, who has never been a big fan of chicken breasts, but gobbles down chicken thighs like a champ.
-Smart kid!
+It’s inexpensive, easy, made in just one skillet, and all three of us absolutely love it – Lincoln especially, who has never been a big fan of chicken breasts, but gobbles down chicken thighs like a champ.

-If you haven’t ventured into the world of chicken thighs, this is the week.
-Get pumped up – we’re in this together!!!
-Not only do bone-in, skin-on chicken breasts cost a fraction of boneless, skinless chicken breasts – we’re talking usually 50% less – they completely knock them out of the park in the taste and texture department.
-Juicy, full of flavor, and that crispy skin, man.
+If you haven’t ventured into the world of chicken thighs, it’s time.
+Not only do bone-in, skin-on chicken thighs cost a fraction of boneless, skinless chicken breasts – we’re talking ~50% less – they knock them out of the park in the taste and texture department.
+Juicy, full of flavor, and that crispy skin?
 There’s nothing better.

 This particular dish calls for browning bone-in, skin-on chicken thighs on the stovetop until the skin is ultra crispy, then roasting them in the oven nestled in a pan sauce that’s delicately flavored with lemon, shallots, and garlic.
-Don’t worry, it’s definitely not in-your-face lemony – it just adds a little light and brightness to this dish that’s served over cooked white rice to sop up the ridiculously delicious pan sauce.
-Dig in with a fork and knife, or do what Ben and I do – pick up the thighs and eat ’em like chicken wings. #keepinitclassy
+I serve the chicken over cooked white rice to sop up the ridiculously delicious pan sauce.

 Not only are these pan-roasted chicken thighs inexpensive and family-friendly, they’re a cinch to make.
 Follow the recipe once and it’ll be committed to memory for next time.
-Easy, peasy – make this ASAP, pleasy!?
-(Sorry.)
+Let’s do this!

 Start by trimming the excess skin and fat from 2lbs bone-in, skin-on chicken thighs (about 6 thighs.)
 You can see how much more inexpensive these are than chicken breasts – $2.99/lb vs the usual $5-7!

-Season both sides of the chicken thighs with homemade gluten-free seasoned salt and pepper then add 1/3 cup gluten-free flour (I used brown rice flour) to a shallow dish and season liberally with more gluten-free seasoned salt and pepper.
+Season both sides of the chicken thighs with homemade seasoned salt and pepper then add 1/3 cup gluten free flour (or AP flour if you don’t need to eat GF) to a shallow dish and season liberally with more seasoned salt and pepper.

 Coat each chicken thigh in the seasoned salt, tapping any excess off.